GM-Peugeot alliance seen driving plant cuts

 The shift to a joint small-car programme could also seal the fate of Peugeot sites in Madrid and Aulnay, near Paris, that were already under threat.

-While denying that any decision had been taken, CEO Varin acknowledges that Aulnay’s future is uncertain beyond 2014.
+While denying that any decision had been taken, CEO Varin acknowledges that Aulnay’s future is in doubt beyond 2014.